-The City Council only has the authority to appoint two positions within the City organization: the City Manager and the City Attorney.
+The City Council has the authority to appoint only two positions within the City organization: the City Manager and the City Attorney.
 Both positions serve at the will of the City Council.
-The City Manager is an employee of the City and has an employment agreement that specifies certain terms of employment including an annual evaluation by the City Council.
+The City Manager and City Attorney are employees of the City and have employment agreements that specify certain terms of employment including annual evaluations by the City Council.
 The City Manager is responsible for all other personnel appointments within the City.
-The current City Attorney is an employee of the City and has an employment agreement that specifies certain terms of employment including an annual evaluation by the City Council.